Bwaite43/bwaite-github.io/_tabs/about.md

 ### Senior LAN Administrator

 >January 2009 - October 2012 (3 years 10 months)

->Lead Tech of operations, system and application support team of the
->nation’s first successful large-scale Curam software-based benefits
+>Lead Tech of operations, system and application support team of the nation’s first successful large-scale Curam
->determination system for the State of Indiana’s 1.6 Billion Multi-vendor
+>software-based benefits determination system for the State of Indiana’s $1.6 Billion Multi-vendor Eligibility
->Eligibility Modernization Project.
+>Modernization Project.
+Successfully implemented efficient time critical solutions during prime contractor disengagement.
+>Lead Tech for more than 80% of the State Of Indiana’s “Hybrid” Rollout system.
+>Facilitated seamless cutovers of new VoIP, desktop hardware, and software system across the entire
+>State Of Indiana including State offices, call centres and partner sites.
+>State-wide disaster & emergency response site setup and implementation team.
+>Identified cross-functional team problems and solutions with all partners on the project.
+>Migrated more than 50% of the users to State of Indiana Domain user accounts.
+>Developed strategies to improve document scan server solutions in a 5,000 user environment.
+>Utilized a vendor help desk solution to resolve problems more efficiently.
+>Successfully identified time critical application upgrade issues within the project timeline.
+>Focused on creating a team based “hub” solution for all partners involved in the project.
+>Improved partner relationships by creating joint responsibility on the project.
+>Provided support Q&A details to team to better improve rollout success ratio.
+>Successfully identified Curam application issues on a desktop, server and development level.

 # Eli Lilly and Company